tomas-sucena/2023-FEUP-FSI/CTFs/CTF11.md

 The guide provided the Python script that served as the backend of this CTF.
 Its behaviour can be summarized as follows:

-1. Read the file which containts the flag.
+1. Read the file which contains the flag.

 ```python
 FLAG_FILE = '/flags/flag.txt'